 Soak up local history

-Yr Hen Lyfrgell, which translates into 'The Old Library', hosts Museum of Cardiff - capturing the history of Cardiff through stories, photographs, films and objects.
-Walk around the interactive exhibits then stop off in Bodlon, its gift shop full of Welsh goods.
-Some of the best buys include bars of Nom Nom chocolate made in West Wales and Melin Tregwynt Welsh wool blankets.
+'The Old Library', hosts Museum of Cardiff - capturing the history of Cardiff through stories, photographs, films and objects.
+Walk around the interactive exhibits then stop off in Bodlon, its gift shop full of Welsh goods, such as Melin Tregwynt Welsh wool blankets.

 Get musical in the oldest record shop in the world